-Revisions to ISA (UK) 250 Section A - Consideration of Laws and Regulations in an Audit of Financial Statements and Conforming Amendments to Other ISAs (UK) The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting high quality corporate governance and reporting to foster investment.
+Section A - Consideration of Laws and Regulations in an Audit of Financial Statements

+The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting high quality corporate governance and reporting to foster investment.
 The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
 As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.